-There are hundreds of thousands of loans available on the primary market.
+There are usually hundreds of thousands of loans available on the primary market.
 Each loan has additional details about the borrower, payment schedule, collateral (if any).

 The number of filters offered on the page could satisfy even the biggest control freaks in the world.
 There’s interest rates range, loan term range, currency, loan originator, country, loan-to-value ratio (if the loan has collateral), type of loan, buyback guaranteed or not, whether you invested already in it or not, and so on.